Ideal Number of Direct Reports

 Span Of Control

 Span of control is basically how many people a manager directly manages.
-If it’s a narrow span like less than 5 people.
-It’s when a manager needs to be hands-on, coding and contributing.
-You’re able to spend more time mentoring, guiding, and really digging into the details of each team member’s work.
-Nevertheless, there’s a downside.
+If it is a narrow span, like fewer than five people, it is when a manager needs to be hands on, coding and contributing.
+You are able to spend more time mentoring, guiding, and really digging into the details of each team member’s work.
+This level of closeness can be useful in very technical environments.
+Nevertheless, there is a downside.
 It might be too narrow.
 You might end up micromanaging or dealing with too many layers of management.
-It obviously can make everything move way slower than it needs to.
+It obviously can make everything move slower than it needs to.

-On the other hand, a wide span of control over 10 people means fewer layers and faster decision-making.
+On the other hand, a wide span of control over ten people means fewer layers and faster decision making.
 Nonetheless, it can overwhelm the manager.
-It’s like trying to keep up with too many spinning plates.
-In engineering teams, the sweet spot tends to be around 5-9 reports in my experience.
+It becomes harder to stay present for individuals, and harder to maintain consistent quality across the team.
+It is like trying to keep up with too many spinning plates.
+The wider the span, the more a manager relies on structure, clarity, and established processes rather than personal involvement.
+In engineering teams, the sweet spot tends to be around five to nine reports in my experience.

 Why Seven Works

 Seven strikes the right balance.
-From my experience and what I’ve seen, when a manager has about seven direct reports, they have enough bandwidth to give attention to each team member while also staying involved in higher-level strategic tasks.
-When you dip below that, like 2-3 reports, the manager isn’t really managing.
-They’re more of a peer or, worse, micromanaging.
-On the other hand, managing more than 10 or 12 people starts stretching the manager too thin, making it hard to build meaningful relationships with people, give proper feedback, or dive deep into the work.
+From my experience and what I have seen, when a manager has about seven direct reports, they have enough bandwidth to give attention to each team member while also staying involved in higher level strategic tasks.
+It keeps you close enough to the work without pulling you into every detail.
+When you dip below that, like two or three reports, the manager is not really managing.
+They are more of a peer or, worse, micromanaging.
+On the other hand, managing more than ten or twelve people starts stretching the manager too thin, making it hard to build meaningful relationships with people, give proper feedback, or dive deep into the work.

 Amount of time an engineering manager can have vs number of direct reports.